Gräsö

 Gräsö is an island in Östhammar Municipality, off the coast of Uppland province on the eastern coast of Sweden.
 It is also the name of a village on the island which lies at the southern end of the Gulf of Bothnia.

-The island has an area of 93.26 km2 and a population of about 800.
+The island has an area of 93.26 km2 and a population of about 600.
 The island has a mixture of fields and woodland.
 It is a popular summer resort.

 Location

 Gräsö and the smaller island of Örskär to the north are the most northerly of the Roslagen islands, the northern part of the Stockholm archipelago.

 Gräsö may be reached by ferry from Öregrund on the mainland to the west.

 The island has a gently rolling terrain with woods mixed with cultivated fields and pasture.

-There is abundant wildlife including fox, badger, deer and elk.
+There is abundant wildlife including fox, badger, deer and moose.
 Sea eagles nest on the island.

 History

 In the past the people lived mainly on fishing, hunting and farming.

 There is a graveyard from the Viking Age in the grazed pasture to the east of Gräsö gård, with 55 graves.

 This was probably beside a trading post that later gained a more settled farming population practicing arable farming and raising cattle.

-In 1548 Gustav Vasa evicted the farmers from the region and founded a new estate at Gräsö gård.
+In 1548 King Gustav Vasa, known as Gustav I of Sweden, evicted the farmers from the region and founded a new estate at Gräsö gård.

 In the early 1600s the farmstead was converted into a manor.

 Gräsö Church was founded in 1695 and consecrated in 1697.

 In 1719 the Russians raided the island, looting and burning all the farm buildings.

 A relic from that time is an altar in Klockarhagen where the Russians held their religious services.

 The church sacristy was built in 1753 as part of the reconstruction after Russian raids of 1719.

 The church was restored in 1997 for its 300th anniversary.